List of Teenage Mutant Ninja Turtles characters: Napoleon Bonafrog

 Napoleon Bonafrog is a member of the Punk Frogs.
 He is named after Napoleon Bonaparte.

-In the 1987 cartoon, Napoleon Bonafrog (voiced by Pat Fraley in most appearances, Townsend Coleman in "Napoleon Bonafrog: Colossus of the Swamps") is a Punk Frog that is armed with a whip.
+In the 1987 animated series, Napoleon Bonafrog (voiced by Pat Fraley in most appearances, Townsend Coleman in "Napoleon Bonafrog: Colossus of the Swamps") is a Punk Frog who wields a whip.
 Though normally the Turtles ally, he was once transformed into a hulking slave of Krang and Shredder.

-In the 2012 cartoon, Napoleon Bonafrog (voiced by Jon Heder who played the title role in Napoleon Dynamite) is depicted as a clumsy frog disliked by his brethren, which leads to his befriending Michelangelo.
+In the 2012 animated series, Napoleon Bonafrog (voiced by Jon Heder) is depicted as a clumsy frog disliked by his brethren, which leads to his befriending Michelangelo.
 Much of his behavior was a nod to Heder's character in Napoleon Dynamite.

 In the IDW comics, Napoleon is a tall and well-built member of the Punk Frogs and wields a whip.

 Rasputin the Mad Frog

 Rasputin the Mad Frog is a member of the Punk Frogs.
 He is named after Grigori Rasputin.

-In the 1987s cartoon, Rasputin the Mad Frog (voiced by Nicholas Omana) is a Punk Frog that is armed with a bow and arrow.
+In the 1987 animated series, Rasputin (voiced by Nicholas Omana) is a Punk Frog who wields a bow and arrow.

 In Mutant Turtles: Superman Legend, Rasputin makes a brief cameo.

-In the 2012 cartoon, Rasputin the Mad Frog (voiced by Maurice LaMarche) is the adviser to Attila the Frog.
+In the 2012 animated series, Rasputin (voiced by Maurice LaMarche) is the adviser to Attila the Frog.

 In the IDW comics, Rasputin is a bulky member of the Punk Frogs with a reasonable personality and wields a crossbow.